 Variable interest rates fluctuate based on the Prime interest rate.
 Typically, loans also include an additional percentage which is added on by the lender.
 For example, a variable interest rate of “Prime plus 3” means you will be paying interest based on the current Prime rate plus an additional 3%.
 Currently, that would be 9.70% (Prime 6.70% plus 3%).
 However, variable interest rates change depending on the market, borrowers should be prepared for any increase or decrease they may see over time.

 How Variable Interest Rates Can Impact You

-If you are a homeowner, ‘rate hikes’ may be of genuine concern to you.
+If you are a homeowner, ‘rate hikes’ may be of real concern to you.
 For those with variable rate mortgages with a fixed payment, this means when the interest rate increases, less of your payment is going toward the principal balance.
 In turn, paying off your mortgage will take even longer.
 If the interest rate increases to a point where the fixed payment is now only covering the interest and not paying down any of the principal, which is known as the trigger rate, the result is an unexpected increase to the fixed monthly payment.
-It is wise to review your payments and estimate your trigger rate.
+It is wise to review your payments and estimate what your trigger rate may be.

 For those with a variable rate mortgage with a variable payment amount, the size of the monthly payment fluctuates based on the Prime interest rate.
 When Prime increases, so do monthly payments.
 This way, you are always paying the same amount towards the Principal balance of the mortgage, but the rising interest rates increase your payment amount.
 It is important to know what you can afford to pay monthly.
 If you are reaching your maximum, it may be time to look into a fixed-rate mortgage.